brucemack/WARS-Birdhouse/README.md

         git clone https://github.com/brucemack/WARS-Birdhouse.git

-Open the sketech in the Arduino IDE.
+Open the sketch in the Arduino IDE.

 Make sure these settings are chosen under the Tools menu:
 * Board: ESP32 Dev Module